vh8t/xylia/README.md

 # Prerequisities

-Xylia only supports Lunux x86_64 for now but I am working on arm64 version as well.
+Xylia only supports Linux x86_64 for now but I am working on arm64 version as well.
 In the future I would like to expand it to work on OSX and Apple Silicon.

 You will need the following tools